 Her name wasn’t Pebbles then.
 It was Honey, and her brother’s was Ashley.
 My wife and I were only too happy to get a package deal — there were two of us; two cats made sense — and the shelter was glad to have the siblings go to the same home, even as we got some grief in passing from an aide there about how people always wanted to adopt the youngest cats.

-8 months old according to their papers.
-We think that they lived briefly with another family before going to the shelter, but we didn’t really have any more info.
+Pebbles and Bamm-Bamm, as we named them, were born on May 15th and 8 months old according to their papers.
+I believe they lived briefly with another family before going to the shelter, but we didn’t really get much info.

 as any cat I had growing up.
-Fef died suddenly at this age, of a heart problem that was known but which didn’t seem to bother him at all, while I was in the midst of a divorce and staying at my mother’s house with him as a welcome comfort.
-I’m not ashamed in the least to say that I cried — very bittersweet tears — upon finding out that my now ex-wife just assumed the cats would live with me.
-I was still absolutely shattered, but Pebbles and Bamm-Bamm made Fef’s absence easier to bear.
+Fef died suddenly at this age, of a heart problem that was known but which didn’t seem to bother him, while I was in the midst of a divorce and staying at my mother’s house with him as a welcome comfort.
+I’m not ashamed in the least to say that I cried — very bittersweet tears — upon finding out that my now ex-wife just assumed our cats would live with me.
+I was still absolutely shattered, but Pebbles and Bamm-Bamm made Fef’s departure easier to bear.

 Bamm-Bamm passed away a couple of months ago.
-I keep attempting to finish and publish a post in remembrance of him [update: done].
+I keep attempting to finish and publish a post in remembrance of him.
 Now that his (their) birthday has come around,

 through the ductwork, although given her disdain for most other animals as well as many people that was probably part of it.
-She just loved to go up — to jump onto something that was higher than the last place she’d been until there was no more higher to go; to climb up the wall, stop, and meow at the heavens (perhaps, we’d joke, the
+She simply loved to go up; to jump onto whatever was higher than the last place she’d been until there was no more higher to go; to climb up the wall, stop, and meow at the heavens — perhaps, we’d joke, the

 mostly in a cozy way but also crying in the middle of the night, since her brother died?
 Unfortunately.
 Do I still love her to pieces?
 God, yes.

-Honey Pebbles Flintstone Saner Lamken, you are the sunshine of my life — and not just because you wake me up at the crack of dawn.
+Honey Pebbles Flintstone Saner Lamken, you are the sunshine of my life, and not just because you wake me up at the crack of dawn.

 Photos © 2011, 2012 Brian Saner Lamken.